shankarsridhar/ember-backstop-tutorial/README.md

 ember backstop-approve
 ```

-Now run tests again -- they should all pass!
+Now run tests again [refresh http://localhost:4200/tests](http://localhost:4200/tests) -- they should all pass!

 Refresh the BackstopJS report once tests have completed.
 It should look like this...